 Gagging is normal, and infants are less likley to cholk if they feed themselves at their own pace.
 Allow the infant to self feed as much as possible.
 You may help them, but be sure to respect their hunger and fullness cues.
 Refer to www.ellynsatterinstitute.org for more information on feeding dynamics and caregiver versus infant roles, or what we call division of responsibility.

 What about other beverages?

 At 6 months, infants can be introduced to water from an open cup (moving away from sippy cups and bottles).
 Delay the introduction of fruit juice as long as possible.
 Fruit juice lacks fibre, infants can learn to prefer the sweet taste of juice, and juice can put the infant at risk for tooth decay.
-If juice is being introduced, only offer 100% pure unsweetened fruit juice, and no more than 4 ounces per day (1/2 cup).
+If juice is being introduced, only offer 100% pure unsweetened fruit juice, limiting to 4 ounces per day (1/2 cup).

 Although plain yogurt and natural cheese can be introduced before 9 months of age, it is advised to delay 3% cows or goats milk until 9 to 12 months of age (preferably closer to 12 months).
 Milk is low in iron and may distplace the intake of iron-rich foods such as meat and alternatives.
 Introducing milk before 9 months of age may also put baby at risk for gastrointestinal bleeding and blood loss in stool.

 Plant based milk beverages such as almond, rice, soy, etc. should be delayed until close to 24 months due to the inadequate fat content and overall nutritional inconsistencies from product to product.
 Speak to a dietitian if you're considering feeding your child plant based beverages.

 Have fun, and take the pressure off you and your baby!
 Take it one day at a time, because each day may be different.
 And finally, talk with family and friends but don't compare or compete - every baby is different!